LarrySchultheis/SoundDragonServer/README.md

 # SoundDragonServer
 Server to serve SoundDragon Soundboard application

-NOTE: In order to set up and run with Flask, make sure Python 3.9 is installed, and run setupVevn.bat followed by setupFlask.bat
+- NOTE: In order to set up and run with Flask, make sure Python 3.9 is installed, and run setupVevn.bat followed by setupFlask.bat
+- To run, run the command 'flask run'